Support

 5.2.
 How does the selection process work?

-The selection of the candidate is entrusted to the company that published the positions.
-All candidates who have decided to apply for a specific position will be visible to the company that published it.
+The selection of the candidate is entrusted to the company that published the internship opportunity.
+All candidates who have decided to apply for a specific vacancy will be visible to the company that published it.
 The Hosting company directly contacts the selected candidates to schedule interviews.
 During this, you will have the opportunity to discuss all relevant aspects with the Talents.
-Consider also that the internship must be included in the Talent’s funding project duration.
-All the internships must be completed by the end of July 2026.
+Consider that the internship must be included in the Talent’s funding project duration, and in general, the internships hosting an EIT Talent must be completed by the end of December 2025, while all the others by the end of July 2026.
 If there are no preferences regarding the period, you can discuss this detail with the talent during the interviews.

 5.3 How can we access the matchmaking platform?